GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 ## Summary

 Trust tokens enable an origin to issue cryptographic tokens to a user it trusts.
 The tokens are stored by the user's browser.
-The browser can then uses the tokens in other contexts to evaluate the user's authenticity.
+The browser can then use the tokens in other contexts to evaluate the user's authenticity.

 The Trust Token API allows trust of a user in one context (such as gmail.com) to